inspec/inspec-aws/docs/resources/aws_cloudfront_key_group.md

 # aws_cloudfront_key_group

-Use the `aws_cloudfront_key_group` InSpec audit resource to test properties of a single specific AWS CloudFront Key Group.
+Use the `aws_cloudfront_key_group` InSpec audit resource to test properties of the singular resource AWS CloudFront Key Group.

 ## Syntax